lucthienphong1120/Aircrack-ng-handbook/Example.md

 i know the password is 8 numbers (i think it contains in his birthday) and 1 character (i think it contains in his name)

+it also a very very big file (11GB and 1,2 billion passwords)

 ![image](https://user-images.githubusercontent.com/90561566/166421946-28b579db-7fb3-4cee-b1a4-797bd3a7212a.png)

 now you can crack wpa with